What Is Mustard Oil? Benefits, Uses, Types & Safety Explained

 12. How to Buy and Store Mustard Oil

 To enjoy its full benefits, it's important to buy mustard oil from a trusted source to ensure purity and quality.
-Once purchased, always store mustard oil in a cool, dark place to preserve its nutritional value and extend shelf life.
+Once purchased, always store mustard oil in a cool, dark place to preserve its nutritional value and extend shelf life of mustard oil.

 Buying Tips: